primo14/Job-App-Tracker-Automation/README.md

 Options
 -h Help.
--a Add a new job application --URL is required.
+-a Add a new job application.
+Required parameter.
 -s Add the status of the job application.
 Options are: 'Not started', 'Applied', 'In progress', 'Responded', 'Rejected', 'Dropped', 'Interviewing Stage'.
 -r Add the role of the job application.
 -l Add the location of the job application.